AmirKhan6219/An-application-to-detect-faces-in-live-cam/README.md

 2. Posing and Projecting Faces
 3. Encoding Faces
 4. Finding the person’s name from the encoding
-5. Storing the detected person's name and the time when faces was detected in Attendance.csv file.
+5. Storing the detected person's name and the time in Attendance.csv file.

 # Technology used
 1. Python